Forget 4K - LG's cranked the pixel count up even further for this year's CES with its first 'production-ready' 8K TV.

 All those pixels won't come cheap, even if LG isn't talking prices just yet.
 Sharp's 8K set went on sale last September for a whopping US$130,000, so expect something similar for the UH9800.

 HDR and 4K complete the Super UHD range

 There are plenty of actually affordable Super UHD TVs arriving before the UH9800 goes on sale in the summer.
-What's more, you can expect to see some sexy new OLED models announced later today too: LG has promised that it will reveal more at a press conference in Las Vegas.
+What's more, you can expect to see some sexy new OLED models announced later today too: LG has promised that it will reveal more at a press conference in Las Vegas tonight.